tufstraka/pps/README.md

 ### Step 3: Create a .env File

-Create a .env file at the root of the project with the following credentials:
+Create a .env file at the root of each service with the following credentials:

 ```sh
 DATABASE_URL=postgres://<username>:<password>@<host>:<port>/<database>?sslmode=disable